votuongquan/Homebase-Take-home-Assignment/README.md

 1. Open your SQL client software and connect to your SQL Server.
 2. Open the `stored_procedure.sql` file in your SQL client software.
 3. Execute the SQL commands in the `stored_procedure.sql` file to create the stored procedure.
-4. Run `example uusage` to test the procedure
+4. Run `example usage` to test the procedure

 The stored procedure `ManageBlogPost` performs the following operations: